Hi, I'm Ummi

 I didn’t own a passport until I was 20.

-This notion stayed with me well into adulthood.
-If I had had any dream of traveling at all, it had long since retreated into the far back of my mind.
-I simply dismissed it as something that was only possible for the elite few.
-In the meantime, I had other priorities to take care of–like clothes, and makeup, and boyfriends.
+That belief stayed with me well into adulthood.
+If I had any dream of traveling at all, it had long since retreated into the far back of my mind.
+In the meantime, I had other priorities to take care of — like clothes, makeup, and boyfriends.

 girl standing on cliff overlooking the sea